Knowledge bank

 What is the stock market all about?

 In India, there are two primary exchanges; the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).
-These are the only two exchanges in India where buying and selling of shares and commodities happen.
+These are the only two exchanges in India where the buying and selling of shares and commodities happen.
 Usually, there is a minor difference in the price of shares at the two exchanges.
 Your broker can guide you here in case you do not understand where to trade.

 What is the difference between primary markets and secondary markets?

-When a company lands up in stock exchange with an initial public offer (IPO) it is known as the primary market.
-The secondary market is the place where actual trading of the shares takes place.
+When a company lands on stock exchange with an initial public offer (IPO) it is known as the primary market.
+The secondary market is the place where the actual trading of the shares takes place.
 The only purpose of an IPO is to list the stock or the company in the share market.
 Once the company gets listed, it starts trading in the secondary market.
 Buying and selling shares is largely like buying and selling any other commodity.

 How are shares priced in the market?

 The share prices of any company are directly proportional to the growth of the company.
 Usually, share prices go up when the company is growing very fast, earning very good profits or it gets new orders.
-Therefore, the price of a share is determined by demand & supply and growth of the company.
-Sometimes, some positive or negative rumors about the company affects its share prices.
-But this fluctuation is temporary and does not affect the position of the company in the stock market for the long term.
+Therefore, the price of a share is determined by demand & supply and the growth of the company.
+Sometimes, some positive or negative rumors about the company affect its share prices.
+However this fluctuation is temporary and does not affect the position of the company in the stock market for the long term.

 Investors can start trading with even 1 share of the company.
 There is no minimum investment required So if you buy a stock with a market price of Rs.100/- and you just buy 1 share then you just need to invest Rs.100.
 Of course, brokerage and statutory charges will be extra.